v12technology/v12technology.github.io/starting/aot_and_testing.md

 ## Development process
 Integrate unit testing into the developer workflow with the following steps:
-1. Create a test class that extends the [BaseSeInprocessTest.java](https://github.com/v12technology/fluxtion/blob/2.10.9/generator/src/test/java/com/fluxtion/generator/util/BaseSepInprocessTest.java)
+1. Create a test class that extends the [BaseSeInprocessTest.java](https://github.com/v12technology/fluxtion/blob/2.10.9/generator/src/test/java/com/fluxtion/generator/util/BaseSepInprocessTest.java).
+Write a test case that creates the event processor using one of the sep parent methods.
-1. Write a test case that creates the event processor.
-Fire events into the geneated processor and validate outputs or state of nodes
+1. Fire events into the geneated processor and validate outputs or state of nodes using asserts/expectations.
 1. Add fluxtion maven plugin to generate the event processor at build time.
 1. Update tests to use the build time generated event processor